The State of AI Search — March 2026 →

 Examples of AI API

-• A legal tech company integrates Claude API to power contract analysis features, enabling their platform to summarize agreements and flag potential issues—capabilities they couldn't build internally
+• A legal tech company integrating Claude Sonnet 4.6 API to power contract analysis, enabling automated agreement review and risk flagging

-• A mobile app integrates Whisper API for speech-to-text and GPT-4 for response generation, creating a voice-powered assistant without building any AI models from scratch
+• A mobile app integrating Whisper API for speech-to-text and Gemini for response generation, creating a voice-powered assistant without building any AI models

 Share this article